osg-htc/docs/docs/compute-element/hosted-ce.md

 Many OSG communities use software modules provided by their collaborations or by the OSG User Support team.
-In order to support these communities, without requiring specific application software on your cluster, OSG sites use a distributed software repository system called OASIS.
+In order to support these communities, without requiring specific application software on your cluster, OSG sites use a distributed software repository system called OASIS, built on top of a file system called CVMFS.

 In order to use OASIS, you will need the following: